Data Processing Addendum

 9. Data Protection Impact Assessment; Prior Consultation; Security

 9.1.
-To reasonably assist Customer with its obligations under the GDPR related to security, data protection impact assessments, and prior consultation with supervisory authorities, and solely to the extent that such assistance is necessary and relates to the Processing by DocSend of the Customer Personal Data, taking into account the nature of the Processing and the information available to DocSend, DocSend will make the following available during the Term: (a) DocSend’s SOC 2 Report; (b) the information contained in this Addendum and the Standard Contractual Clauses; and (c) any information available to Customer through the Services.
+To reasonably assist Customer with its obligations under the GDPR related to security, data protection impact assessments, and prior consultation with supervisory authorities, and solely to the extent that such assistance is necessary and relates to the Processing by DocSend of the Customer Personal Data, taking into account the nature of the Processing and the information available to DocSend, DocSend will make the following available during the Term: (a) DocSend’s SOC 2 Report; (b) the information contained in this Addendum and (c) any information available to Customer through the Services.